microsoft/debug-adapter-protocol/specification.md

   negate?: boolean;

   /**
-   * Depending on the value of 'negate' the names that should match or not
+   * Depending on the value of `negate` the names that should match or not
    * match.
    */
   names: string[];